L'île du Sud

 L'île du Sud (South Island, l'île Boisées) is an island located in the St. Brandon archipelago.
-It is one of the two islands (the other being Île Raphael) used as a base of operations for fishing activities by Raphael Fishing Company, the only active fishing company present in the area.
+It is one of the three islands (the others being Île Raphael and L'Île Coco) used as a base of operations for fishing activities by Raphael Fishing Company, the only resident fishing company in the Cargados Carajos shoals under a 1901 contract with the government of Mauritius.

 Shipwrecks

 On 1 February 2015, the fishing vessel, Kha Yang, with 250,000 litre of fuel in its tanks, ran aground on the reef off L'île du Sud.
 Twenty crew were rescued shortly after its grounding, and a salvage operation pumped the fuel from its tanks a few weeks later.

 On 5 December 2022, the Taiwanese fishing vessel, 41 FV YU FENG 67, ran aground off L'île du Sud.
-Its crew of 20 were later rescued by local commercial fishing boats.
+Its crew of 20 were later rescued by the local commercial fishing boats of Raphael Fishing Company, in the presence of the National Coast Guard.
+The vessel is now an effective shipwreck, and more than 20 tons of diesel were spilled into the fragile lagoon, affecting coral life and associated flora and fauna.